 These benefit areas can be applied to nearly every function within the organization.

 Pictured around these benefit areas (in the light blue), we have the 6 core functions where value can be created by Digital Transformation.
-This answers our second question, regarding where value comes form.
+This answers our second question, regarding where value comes from.
 These 6 functions are:

 - Customer Experience